tendenci/tendenci/INSTALL.md

 ## Install dependencies:
     cd Tendenci
+    pip install reportlab==2.5
     pip install -r scripts/requirements.txt

 ## Create database tables
     python manage.py syncdb
     python manage.py migrate
     python manage.py update_settings

+## Install and select your theme

+There are multiple themes available to use in `/templates/themes/`.
+You can install (bulletpoints, for example), by running the following commands:

+    cp -r templates/themes/bulletpoints themes/bulletpoints
+    python manage.py set_theme bulletpoints

 Now you can test your site by running the command locally:
     `python manage.py runserver 0:8000`